Our Active School Flag Committee

-In celebration of our patron saint, we all dressed in Green on the 16th of March and participated in a St. Patrick's Day march around the village of Firies.
-The local community were delighted to see us back to school and out and about in our locality again.
+In celebration of our patron saint, we all dressed in Green on the 13th of March and participated in a St. Patrick's Day march around the village of Firies.

 Firies National School was delighted to obtain it's first Active School Flag in June 2021 in recognition of all the physical activity that takes place in our school.
 The aim of the Active Schools Flag is to encourage schools to be more active, more often.
 It links in with all of the work we are doing throughout the year on Healthy Living – being active, getting exercise, taking care of our minds and bodies.
 Here at Firies National School we believe that we are well on the way to continuing this great honour, with our full schedule of activities available for our students before, during and after school!
 Our Active School Flag committee continue to work hard with teachers, students and parents to make sure that we all learn to be more active in our teaching and learning.
 Have a look at some of the various activities we have taken part in over the past number of years – cycling, gymnastics, games, athletics, orienteering, our Christmas Santa Run, Happy Heart Day and much more.
 We have lots of plans to make our school physically educated and physically active so make sure to check back for some more updates.